 Guess what?
 50 Shades of Grey is self-published, and if that work can hit the writer’s jackpot, so can you.

-Here Are The 12 Best Self-Publishing Companies For Starting Your Writing Business
+12 of the Best Self-Publishing Companies For Starting Your Writing Business

 Amazon’s Kindle store makes it easy for authors looking to find new readers by self-publishing on the Kindle platform.
 You can upload and submit your book to Amazon for review in under 10 minutes and can be live on the worlds largest online marketplace within 24-48 hours.
-If free to self-publish with KDP and you can earn up to 70% on your book royalties.
+It’s free to publish your book with KDP and you can earn up to 70% on your book royalties.

 If you think of yourself as an “Indie Author,” this site is for you.
 Smash Words is not a traditional book publishing company.
 Non-conformity is the flavor of the day at this well-designed self-publishing business.
 Smash Words will support and distribute your eBook using all the right channels.